-- 1. Eligibility.
-If your organization has not previously been funded through the Community Participation Program, please provide evidence of the organization's eligibility, as identified in Section II.A of the Guidelines. - Elliot Park Neighborhood, Inc. has previously been funded through the Community Participation Program and proven eligibility. - 2.
-Community participation efforts.
+1. Eligibility.
+If your organization has not previously been funded through the Community Participation Program, please provide evidence of the organization's eligibility, as identified in Section II.A of the Guidelines.

+Elliot Park Neighborhood, Inc. has previously been funded through the Community Participation Program and proven eligibility.

+2. Community participation efforts.
 Describe proposed outreach activity in the neighborhood, and methods to involve residents and other stakeholders in one or more of the three key program purposes.
-How will you engage residents and other stakeholders of their neighborhood in developing a Neighborhood Priority Plan? - Throughout 2011 the Board of Directors participated in an extensive Strategic Planning Process which is the guiding Neighborhood Priority Plan.
+How will you engage residents and other stakeholders of their neighborhood in developing a Neighborhood Priority Plan?

+Throughout 2011 the Board of Directors participated in an extensive Strategic Planning Process which is the guiding Neighborhood Priority Plan.
 A professional facilitator was hired to lead the work and the planning process.
 Surveys were distributed to community residents and employees to determine priorities, concerns and issues and to guide the development of the Strategic Plan/NPP.
 A random sampling of 400 people received surveys in the mail and another 100 people received surveys directly via email.
 The survey was also posted on the EPNI website.
 Board members used the collated results to guide them as they developed the work plan for the next 3-5 years.
 The plan was adopted with milestones in November 2011.
-While the goals and milestones remain constant the detailed work plan has since been revised and updated four times (most recently in September 2012) as the work evolves and changes and as directed by community input and by events, activities and outside forces. - 3.
-Building organizational capacity.
-How will you work to: (1) provide opportunities for the direct involvement of members, (2) build your membership and volunteer base, (3) encourage and develop new leadership, and (4) expand the organization's capacity through self-assessment and other activities. - EPNI encourages community involvement in all organizational meetings, events and activities which are promoted on our website, facebook, e-newsletter and through flyers and email distribution lists.
+While the goals and milestones remain constant the detailed work plan is revised regularly (most recently in October 2013) as the work evolves and changes and as directed by community input and by events, activities and outside forces.

+3. Building organizational capacity.
+How will you work to: (1) provide opportunities for the direct involvement of members, (2) build your membership and volunteer base, (3) encourage and develop new leadership, and (4) expand the organization's capacity through self-assessment and other activities.

+EPNI encourages community involvement in all organizational meetings, events and activities which are promoted on our website and facebook page, monthly e-newsletters and through flyers and email distribution lists.
 The BLUH Committee (Building, Land Use and Housing) meets monthly and participants are encouraged to volunteer for task forces.
 One ongoing task force, the Livability Task Force, has had great success in recruiting participation from community institutions that are now attending regularly and working with residents to resolve property, crime and safety issues.
-We also specifically invite individuals to participate on projects that might hold particular interest for them (i.e. Housing Development Guidelines Task Force).
-It is an ongoing effort to recruit new people and help them to become acquainted with the neighborhood and familiar with the work of EPNI.
+New leadership has emerged from this group which now meets at a local nonprofit community center.
+We also specifically invite individuals to participate on projects that might hold particular interest for them: i.e. Housing Development Guidelines Task Force-a community coalition representating affordable housing development, homeless services and residents.
+It is an ongoing effort to recruit new people and help them to become acquainted with the neighborhood and more familiar with the work of EPNI.